ton-blockchain/docs/docs/func/statements.md

 In summary, when a function with name `foo` is called as non-modifying or modifying method (i.e. with `.foo` or `~foo` syntax), FunC compiler use the definition of `.foo` or `~foo` correspondingly if such definition is presented, and if not, it uses the definition of `foo`.

 ### Operators
+Note that currently all of unary and binary operators are integer operators.
+Logical operators are represented as bitwise integer operators  (cf. [absene of boolean type](/func/types?id=absence-of-boolean-type)).
 #### Unary operators
 There are two unary operators:
 - `~` is bitwise not (priority 75).